Feeling forced to sign up for a myGov account?

-The year 2019 has brought a record number of ATO scam calls.
+The year 2019 has brought the expansion of Single Touch Payroll initiative and the record number of ATO scam calls.
 Scammers are getting more tools at their disposal, thanks to the persistent government efforts to push the population into filling tax returns and use other services online.
 Luckily, one of the much-sought “holistic” approaches to protecting one's data, money and peace of mind is available to everyone, has been around for decades, and is as follows:

 According to the reader feedback, since myTax roll out, there has also been a significant increase in errors that ATO make while processing tax returns; and after the taxpayer requests the ATO to correct the errors, the amendment letters are worded as if the taxpayer made the mistakes, not the ATO.
 It is so far unclear, whether that is because the ATO mistakenly concluded that it no longer needs to employ sufficient numbers of diligent people, instead relying on software to replace them, or because the ATO is indeed plagued by the problems 4Corners reported in its Mongrel Bunch of Bastards episode (video); text version Malicious and Vengeful (part 1), High Cost of Taking on the Tax Office (part 2), Cash Grab (part 3).